 Ceramic rings are designed to take up less space but provide the maximum surface area for the bacteria to live on.
 They are also designed so water can flow freely through them.
 There are dozens of products out on the market.
 Just bear in mind that when selecting media, it should be porous and should allow the water to flow through.

-As known to experienced aquarists, it takes about 3 weeks or more for these bacteria to be established and fully functioning in the aquarium.
-It is important for newly setup aquariums to have lesser inhabitants during this period since fluctuations of Ammonia and Nitrite are common.
+As known to experienced aquarists, it takes about 3 weeks or more for beneficial bacteria to be established and fully functioning in the freshwater planted aquarium.
+It is important for newly setup planted aquariums to have lesser inhabitants during this period since fluctuations of Ammonia and Nitrite are common.
 This is known as “cycling”.
 Introducing bacteria into a newly setup aquarium helps to speed up this process.
 There are products out on the market which are designed for this purpose.
-Some experienced aquarists though usually take a piece of filter media from an old fully established tank and put it in the new filter.
+Some experienced aquarists though usually take a piece of filter media from an old fully established fish tank and put it in the new filter.

 The handful of products out there that are considered good, will, in fact, absorb almost anything from the water column.
 They don’t discriminate about which to absorb and therein lies the problem.
-Some chemicals you put in the aquarium such as fish medicine, water conditioners or plant fertilizer might wind up only getting absorbed by the filter within a few hours.
+Some chemicals you put in the aquarium such as fish medicine, water conditioners or plant fertilizer might wind up only getting absorbed by the filter system within a few hours.

 Synthetic absorbent resins are slowly gaining in popularity during the last few years.
 They do come in handy as they can be recharged meaning they can still be reused whereas activated carbon must be discarded after a few months of use.